jwmojwmojwmojwmo/SupremeASM2/README.md

 **IMPORTANT**: All Supreme Machine Code files have file extension .smc, and all SupremeASM v2 files have file extension .sasm.
 To differentiate from SupremeASM v1, SupremeASM v2 files must have header "@version 2".
 See examples for uh...examples.

-**ALSO IMPORTANT**: The makefile probably won't work if you're on a different OS or something or other tbh I don't really get makefiles, you might have to modify it so the C code compiles.
-Anyways it works on my machine so YMMV.
+**ALSO IMPORTANT**: The makefile probably won't work if you're on a different OS or hardware or something or other tbh I don't really get makefiles, you might have to modify it so the C code compiles.
+Anyways it works on my machine but YMMV.

 ## Register Conventions
 While all registers are technically general-purpose, the general conventions are as follows: